seo-beomseok/EconometricForecastingUsingNewsTexts/README.md

 ## Instructions & computational requirements

-All file paths are relative to the root of this repository.
-All codes are runnable in Google colab environments and Python 3.7.
+All file paths are relative to the root directory of this repository.
+The code is compatible with Google Colab environments and requires Python 3.7 or higher.

-The lists of dependent packages can be found in each `.ipynb` file.
+A list of dependencies for each notebook is provided within the corresponding `.ipynb` file

 ## References

 Seo, B. 2024+.
 "Econometric Forecasting Using Ubiquitous News Texts: Text-enhanced Factor Model"

-The dynamic AWS web application providing TFIs can be found in "Text Indices Hub" at https://seo-beomseok.github.io/
+The dynamic AWS web application providing TFIs can be found at the "Text Indices Hub" via https://seo-beomseok.github.io/

 ---